Welcome to the Blue Class (Year 2) page!

 Blue Class (Year 2) is for children aged 6-7 and is taught by Mrs McCann (mornings) and Mrs Whitesman (afternoons)

 Click on the links below to view / download important information:

 The children in Blue Class have really started to settle in now and we have been very impressed with their hard work in learning their spellings so well each week.
 In Maths we have been securing knowledge of tens and ones by making 2-digit numbers in practical ways and finding out how 100 squares and number lines work.
 In English we are basing our writing on the traditional tale The Princess and the Pea by Lauren Child.
 The children are preparing their sentences by saying them out loud before writing them down then checking that they make sense.
 Over the next week or so we will be starting our whole class reading book ‘The Deep Dark Wood’.

 We were so excited that Abass from One-Drum came to school to run an African drumming workshop for each class.
 We dressed up in clocks which had traditional African patterns and colours on them.
 We particularly enjoyed the teachers dancing for us!

 Welcome to the summer term!

 Our topics this term are Kenya for the first half term, followed by The Seaside after the half term break.
-Please click on the link below to view out summer term curriculum information.

 We began the term by exploring our school value ‘happiness.’
 We have done some writing about what makes us happy.
 We have used Textease (a word processing program) to create a sentence about how make others happy.
 We have also used watercolours to paint pictures of things that make us happy.